LouisOuellet/php-api/README.md

 Let’s try to understand the project structure.

-* api.php: the entry-point of our application.
+* api.php: The api fil is the entry-point of our application.
 It will act as a front-controller of our application.
-* config/config.php: holds the configuration information of our API.
+* config/config.php: The config file holds the configuration information of our API.
 Mainly, it will hold the database credentials.
 But you could use it to store other configurations.
 * Controller/: This directory will contain all of your controllers.
 * Controller/UserController.php: the User controller file which holds the necessary application code to entertain REST API calls.
 Mainly the methods that can be called.
 * Model/: This directory will contain all of your models.